House of Cards: Massive Weights in LLMs: Massive Weights

-We begin by examining whether any specific token consistently triggers massive activations.
-As noted by \citet{sun2024massive}, massive activations are observed when any token is placed in the starting position; however, no single token has been found to trigger massive activations regardless of its position.
-The existence of such a token would greatly facilitate the analysis and algorithm development for handling massive activations, making the process more deterministic by focusing on that token.
+We begin by examining whether any specific condition consistently triggers massive activations.
+The existence of such a condition would greatly facilitate the analysis and algorithm development for handling massive activations.
+Following \citet{sun2024massive}, massive activations are observed when any token is placed at the starting position; however, we find the cases where the token at the starting position does not trigger massive activations and attention sinks, such as Mistral-7B.

-Based on the previous observation that nonsemantic tokens can trigger massive activations in certain LLMs, we focus our analysis on the \textit{bos} token.
-Figure \ref{fig:bos_token} describes the magnitudes of activations of the hidden state and normalized attention scores according to the position of the \textit{bos} token, after massive activations appear.
+Figure \ref{fig:bos_token} describes the magnitudes of activations of the hidden state and normalized attention scores of Mistral-7B according to the position of the \textit{bos} token, after massive activations appear.
+The reason for arbitrarily inserting the \textit{bos} token is based on the previous observation that nonsemantic tokens can trigger massive activations in certain LLMs.
 We use the implementation\footnote{https://github.com/locuslab/massive-activations} of massive activations for this example and visualization.
-Llama-3-8B does not have massive activations at delimiter tokens such as `.' (first column).
-When the \textit{bos} token is placed in the starting position (second column), the `Summer' token loses its massive activations, while when the \textit{bos} token is placed in the middle or ending position (third and fourth columns), it triggers massive activations in the same feature dimensions (i.e., 788, 1384, and 4062).
-What is intriguing is that, despite the difference in magnitude according to the position, the \textit{bos} token similarly exhibits attention sinks.
-Therefore, we use only the \emph{bos} token (placed at the starting position) for the continuation of analysis and algorithm development.
+Mistral-7B has massive activations at the first delimiter token `.', not at the starting position (first column).
+However, when the \textit{bos} token is placed at the starting position, it triggers massive activations and the first delimiter token loses its massive activations (second column).
+When the \textit{bos} token is inserted in the middle or ending position after the first delimiter token, massive activations are observed in both tokens (third and fourth columns).
+On the other hand, there are models that respond to the starting position but not to the \textit{bos} token, such as Llama-2, detailed in Appendix \ref{appx:bos_token}.
+Therefore, by considering both conditions, we use only the \emph{bos} token placed at the starting position for the continuation of analysis and algorithm development.

 \paragraph{Massive activations originate in the intermediate state of a FFN module.}

 Next, we trace various states in early layers until the first massive activations appear, using the \textit{bos} token.
 Specifically, we monitor $h_{l-1}$, $\text{LN}(h_{l-1})$, $\text{ATTN}(\text{LN}(h_{l-1}))$, $\hat{h}_{l}$, $\text{LN}(\hat{h}_{l})$, and $\text{FFN}(\text{LN}(\hat{h}_{l}))$ in Eq.\,(\ref{eq:base}) throughout early layers.
 Figure \ref{fig:tracking}(a) illustrates the magnitudes of various states in layers $l \in [1, 3]$.
 It is observed that $\text{FFN}(\text{LN}(\hat{h}_{2}))$ has massive activations before $h_{2}$.
 With Figure \ref{fig:tracking}(b), which describes the top three and median magnitudes of the hidden state\footnotemark[1], it is observed that the massive activations generated within a FFN module at layer 2 are transmitted directly to the next hidden state and then propagated solely through the residual connections.